leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 # Running Bootcamps

-We collect all bootcamp materials in the [LEAP-Pangeo bootcamp repository](https://github.com/leap-stc/LEAP-bootcamps).
-Please keep all relevant information and materials in this repository to make it easier for participants to find them.
+Bootcamp materials in the [LEAP-Pangeo bootcamp repository](https://github.com/leap-stc/LEAP-bootcamps).
+Please add the materials you develop for your bootcamp to this repo as described below.

 ## Preparing for the bootcamp